-- Health, technology and medicine,
+- Health, technology and medicine

-- Data cultures,
+- Data cultures

-- Energy and environments,
+- Energy and environments

-- Disasters and futures.
+- Disasters and futures

-(For more details please visit our research page).
+For more details please visit our research page.

 Our collaborators include: LU Institute for Social Futures, LU Centre for Gender and Women’s Studies, LU Centre for the Study of Environmental Change, Max Planck Institute for the History of Science, Berlin, Lancashire Teaching Hospitals Trust, Lancashire County Council, Linkoping University, ITU Copenhagen, UNSW, Centre for the History of Science, Technology and Medicine (CHSTM), University of Manchester.